Philip Nolan (professor)

-Professor Philip Nolan is the Director General of Science Foundation Ireland since January 2022.
-He previously served as chair of NPHET's Irish Epidemiological Modelling Advisory Group from March 2020 to February 2022, president of Maynooth University from August 2011 to October 2021, deputy president of University College Dublin for academic affairs and registrar from 2004 to 2011, and was a medical and surgical intern at St. Vincent's University Hospital from 1991 to 1992.
+Philip Nolan is an Irish physiologist, academic and public administrator.
+He served as the director general of Science Foundation Ireland from 2022 to 2024.
+He previously served as the chair of NPHET's Irish Epidemiological Modelling Advisory Group from March 2020 to February 2022, president of Maynooth University from August 2011 to October 2021, deputy president of University College Dublin for academic affairs and registrar from 2004 to 2011.

-Early life
+Early life and education

 Nolan was born in Dublin, Ireland.
 He attended University College Dublin and received a Bachelor of Science degree in physiology in 1988, the primary medical degree in 1991 and Doctor of Philosophy degree in 2003.
+He interned at St Vincent's University Hospital, Dublin, from 1991 to 1992.

 Career

 Nolan joined the staff of University College Dublin in 1996.
 He received a UCD President's Research Award in 2000 and a UCD President's Teaching Award in 2002.
 He served as director of the UCD Conway Institute from 2003 to 2004, at the UCD Health Sciences Centre.
 Nolan was appointed Deputy President for Academic Affairs and Registrar of University College Dublin in July 2004.
 He worked with the then president Hugh Brady in the development in undergraduate and graduate education, student administration and information technology services.

 On 15 August 2011, Nolan was appointed president of Maynooth University, leaving his position as deputy president of University College Dublin.
 From March 2020 to February 2022, he served as the chair of the Irish Epidemiological Modelling Advisory Group on the COVID-19 pandemic in the Republic of Ireland.

-On 8 March 2021, it was announced that Professor Eeva Leinonen, former Vice-Chancellor of Murdoch University would succeed Nolan as president of Maynooth University from 1 October 2021.
+On 8 March 2021, it was announced that Professor Eeva Leinonen, former Vice-Chancellor of Murdoch University, would succeed Nolan as president of Maynooth University from 1 October 2021.

 In May 2021, he was elected a member of the Royal Irish Academy.

-In October 2021, it was announced that Nolan would become Director General of Science Foundation Ireland in January 2022.
+In October 2021, it was announced that Nolan would become Director General of Science Foundation Ireland (SFI), one of Ireland's main research agencies, with a budget in excess of 200 million euro, in January 2022.

+In May 2023, it was announced that he was the chief executive-designate of a new state research agency Research Ireland, which would subsume SFI and the Irish Research Council.
+The Government appointed a new CEO-designate to replace Nolan, following his dismissal from SFI in May 2024.